Noba1anc3/trash_classify_competition/mmdetection/README.md

 ```

 ##### mmcv
 In case of eruption in colab kernel, mmcv is not installed by pip in requirements, but already in the folder mmcv.
-In this folder, checkpoint and log file will output into Google Drive, instead of `work_dir` set in train_colab.py.
+checkpoint and log file will output into Google Drive automatically, instead of `work_dir` set in train_colab.py.

 #### Train
 ```